 Reliability.
 The degree to which a test produces consistent or dependable results.
 [Test reliability is increased as both precision and accuracy are improved.]
-Reliability can also refer to product reliability, defined as (1) the degree of conformance or failure of the specific product to meet the consumer's quality needs and (2) the probability of a product performing without failure a specified function under given conditions for a specified period of time.
-In (1) and (2), reliability is that aspect of QA which is concerned with the quality of product function over time.
+Reliability also can refer to product reliability, defined as (1) the degree of conformance or failure of the specific product to meet the consumer's quality needs and (2) the probability of a product performing without failure a specified function under given conditions for a specified period of time.
+In (1) and (2), reliability is that aspect of QA that is concerned with the quality of product function over time.
+Still another quality assurance usage of the term reliability is within the context of pavement design, where a reliability factor is employed to address the uncertainty associated with predicting pavement performance at the time of design.